Skip to main content

 1. Raw computational evidence from individual models and scientific modules

-2. Evidence normalization into a stable internal schema
+2. Evidence normalization into a stable schema

 3. Risk synthesis, including CB-TRI, channel scores, failure modes, coverage, and confidence context